noeca1021/A300/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

     - Log Analytics: **Off**

-1. Wait until the vault is provisioned.
+1. Wait until the app is provisioned.
 This will take about a minute.

 #### Task 3: Create an Azure AD service principal